It probably does, but it depends.

 For a while it made money.
 Then commodity prices plummeted.
 Infinitus couldn’t afford to stay in business.
 The plant closed in October 2015.
-Montgomery and other towns that had contracted with Infinitus had no choice but to send everything to the landfill.
+All the towns that had contracted with Infinitus had no choice but to send everything to the landfill.

 Santa Rosa County, Florida, one of the cities affected by the failure of the Infinitus plant, restarted its recycling program a year later.
 Its new partner had to build a new MRF for single-stream recycling.

 It’s not all about commodity prices.
-Single-stream recycling requires a more expensive sorting process and suffers higher contamination than source separation.
+Single-stream recycling requires a more expensive sorting process.
+It suffers higher contamination than source separation.
 Think of how much more expense and contamination unseparated trash entails!

-The other recycling methods have good, bad, and neutral points.
-Not separating recyclables from trash has nothing to recommend it.
+The other recycling processes have good, bad, and neutral points.
+Not separating recyclables from trash at all has nothing to recommend it.

 Local government policies